P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Combinatorial objects: ideal-simple and incompressible maps

 We can thus identify $X\cong \Gamma$ (so that the action becomes translation) by choosing an element $x_0\in X$ to map to the identity $1\in\Gamma$.
-The different choices give isomorphic sets-with$\cF$-action, and once we have fixed $x_0=1$ all other isomorphisms are respect the group structure because they commute with translation by the (monoid) generators $f_i$ of $\Gamma$.
+The different choices give isomorphic sets with $\cF$-action, and once we have fixed $x_0=1$ all other isomorphisms respect the group structure because they commute with translation by the (monoid) generators $f_i$ of $\Gamma$.

-\item For the last part, observe that an automorphism of $(X,\cF)$ is nothing but a bijection $X\to X$ commuting with the members of $\cF$; since those members generate $X$ as a group (even monoid), those bijections are precisely the translations by elements $x\in X$. \end{enumerate} \end{proof}

-Counting the isomorphism classes of finite commuting incompressible families on a given finite set $X$ is now a fairly simple matter:
+\item For the last part, observe that an automorphism of $(X,\cF)$ is nothing but a bijection $X\to X$ commuting with the members of $\cF$; since those members generate $X$ as a group (even monoid), those bijections are precisely the translations by elements $x\in X$. \end{enumerate} \end{proof} Counting the isomorphism classes of finite commuting incompressible families on a given finite set $X$ is now a fairly simple matter:

 \begin{corollary} Let $X$ be a finite set with $|X|=t$.
 The number of isomorphism classes of commuting incompressible families $\cF$ on $X$ with $|\cF|=k\ge 1$ is